rischanlab/indexed_journals/README.md

+### List of Indexed Journals and Conferences [SCI, SCIE, Scopus, etc]
+This repo just for collectint the list of indexed journals and conferences.
+Hopefully this repo will be benefits for all of us.
+:)

+### Contributions

+To add more, or editing something errors, or updating informations, you can easily fork this project and modify it and `pull request` or `open issue` any time.

+### List of SCI, SCIE Journals and Conferences

 ### List of Scopus Journals and Conferences

 This is just an example of the list of scopus journals and conferences.
 This documents could not be viewed in readme because too large [the size around 15 MB with 21,756 rows data].
 So you can view the raw data trough this link http://git.io/tO3hGw

-### Contributions

-To add more, or editing something errors, or updating informations, you can easily fork this project and modify it and `pull request` or `open issue` any time.

-Hopefully this project will be benefit for all of us.
-:)

 Sourcerecord id          |  Print-ISSN           |  E-ISSN     |  Source Title                                                                                                                                                                                                         |  Coverage                                                                                                                                                                       |  Active or Inactive  |  Source Type             |  Publisher's Name                                                                                                                                  |  Country